Battle of Morotai: Background

 Morotai is a small island located in the Halmahera group of eastern Indonesia's Maluku Islands.
 Most of the island's interior is rugged and covered in thick jungle.
 The Doroeba Plain in Morotai's south-west corner is the largest of the island's few lowland areas.
 Prior to the outbreak of war, Morotai had a population of 9,000 and had not been commercially developed.
 It formed part of the Netherlands East Indies and was ruled by the Dutch through the Sultanate of Ternate.
 The Japanese occupied Morotai in early 1942 during the Netherlands East Indies campaign but did not garrison or develop it.

 In early 1944, Morotai became an area of importance to the Japanese military when it started developing the neighbouring larger island of Halmahera as a focal point for the defence of the southern approaches to the Philippines.
 In May 1944, the Imperial Japanese Army's 32nd Division arrived at Halmahera to defend the island and its nine airstrips.
-The division had suffered heavy losses when the convoy carrying it from China (the Take Ichi convoy) was attacked by US submarines.
-Two battalions from the 32nd Division's 211th Infantry Regiment were initially deployed to Morotai to develop an airstrip on the Doroeba Plain.
-Both battalions were withdrawn to Halmahera in mid-July, however, when the airstrip was abandoned because of drainage problems.
-Allied code breakers detected the Japanese build up at Halmahera and Morotai's weak defenses, and passed this information on to the relevant planning staff.
+The division had suffered heavy losses when the Take Ichi convoy transporting it from China was attacked by American submarines.
+Two battalions from the 32nd Division's 211th Infantry Regiment were sent to Morotai to develop an airstrip on the Doroeba Plain.
+Both battalions were withdrawn to Halmahera in mid-July and the airstrip was abandoned because of drainage problems.
+Allied code breakers detected the Japanese buildup at Halmahera and Morotai's weak defenses, and passed this information on to the relevant planning staff.